 If you need to share your Clicky Analytics data with your team, your employees or your partners, the Access Level section handles this kind of needs, allowing you to share your reports with your contributors, editors or authors.
 If you enable this feature, the users from the user level selected will be able to see the Clicky Analytics dashboard, as you do, on their administration area.

 By switching on the enable the reports widget on frontend admin bar option, users from selected access level will be able to view the website stats on frontend by simply clicking the designated icon on Top User Bar.

 If you already have a Clicky tracking plugin or your theme handles Clicky tracking by default, you can choose to disable tracking.
 Be aware, if you disable the tracking feature you will lose some cool tracking capabilities, which only this plugin provides, capabilities like those presented below.

 If you check the Track Usernames box, the plugin will attach the username of a logged in user to its session.
 Additional data, like e-mail addresses, can be attached to a Clicky Analytics session using the Track Emails option.

 If your site uses redirects for outbound links, instead of links that point directly to their external source (this is popular with affiliate links), then you’ll need to use the Outbound Link Patterns field to set additional patterns to look for when automatically tracking links.
 Multiple patterns will be separated by commas (eg. /out/,/go/).

 If you have a featured website, with video content, you can track user’s interactions with your YouTube or HTML5 video players, by enabling track YouTube videos and/or track HTML5 videos options.

 Reports on Clicky Analytics Dashboard

-After making the above settings, save the plugin’s configuration by pressing the Update Options button.
+After making the above settings, save the plugin’s configuration by pressing the Save Changes button.

 Some features like video tracking and custom tracking (usernames and e-mails) will require a Clicky Analytics Pro Account.